ietf-wg-cellar/matroska-specification/attachments.md

 * `application/font-woff`: WOFF 1.0, equivalent to `font/woff`

-There may also be some font attachments with the `application/octet-stream` MIME type.
+There may also be some font attachments with the `application/octet-stream` media type.
 In that case the Matroska player **MAY** try to guess the font type by checking the file extension of the `AttachedFile\FileName` string.
 Common file extensions for fonts are:
 * `.ttf` for Truetype fonts, equivalent to `font/ttf`,